 The Biden administration is offering an unprecedented opportunity for Freeland to join an international effort and make bold political choices.
 The ball is in Canada’s court.

 D.T.
-Cochrane is an economist and researcher with Canadians for Tax Fairness.
-He currently lives in Peterborough.
+Cochrane is an economist and policy researcher with Canadians for Tax Fairness.
+D.T. has lived in Ontario for more than 20 years, but still considers himself a Saskatchewanian at heart.